 Mantua (pronounced Man-chew-ah) Metal Products was a metalworks business

 John Tyler had been interested in model railroading since his boyhood in England where the hobby developed much earlier than

-in the US.
+in the United States.
 John was an electrician by trade and emigrated to the US from England in 1925.
 Tyler and his friend

-James P. Thomas formed a partnership with the purpose of
+James P. Thomas formed a partnership with the purpose of manufacturing wood and

-boat owners admired the electrically powered model and encouraged them to build more boats to sell.
+electrically powered model and encouraged them to build more boats to sell.
 With all this encouragement, the partners decided

 to produce the battery-powered boat in quantity.
 The model boat proved to be popular but as the orders for the boats

 increased, finding enough good quality motors became a big problem.
 To solve this problem the partners decided to design

 their own motor.
 The result was a dandy - being both rugged and inexpensive to build.

-The model boat and the new motor were the beginning of Triple-T Electrical Toys
+The model boat and the new motor helped launch Triple-T Electrical Toys manufactured by the Mantua

 Toy Co.
-The "Triple-T" stood for Thomas, Tyler, and Tyler.
+The 'Triple-T' stood for Thomas, Tyler, and Tyler.
 The second Tyler was John Tyler's wife (James

 Toys of Distinction.
 The Woodbury Heights, New Jersey Mantua factory began